 set protocols bgp asn neighbor id allowas-in [number num] delete protocols bgp asn neighbor id allowas-in show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. number num Optional.
+The IPv4 or IPv6 address of a BGP neighbor. number num Optional.
 Specifies the number of times to accept an AS path containing the readvertisement of the local router's ASN.
 The range is 1 to 10.
 The default is 3.

 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

 allowas-in {

-number u32
+number num

 }

 }

 }

 '''